My Cherie

-My Cherie is the 12th album by Scottish singer Sheena Easton, released in 1995 on MCA Records.
+My Cherie is the twelfth album by Scottish singer Sheena Easton, released in 1995 on MCA Records.
 The album consists of adult pop songs.
 The title track was issued as a single but failed to chart.
 Other tracks include "You've Learned to Live Without Me" by Diane Warren, "Please Don't Be Scared" (previously recorded by Barry Manilow), and "Crazy Love" (previously recorded by Amy Keys and subsequently covered by Luther Vandross).